Tag Archives: Revenge

 The Dressmaker (2015), Kate Winslet

-I’ll watch because I love Winslet and yes, also definitely because Liam Hemsworth looks dreamy.
+I’ll watch because I love Winslet, and yes, also definitely because of Liam Hemsworth.
 But mostly because I love Kate Winslet.

 The Dressmaker (2015), Liam Hemsworth